junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Attester may send the Composite Evidence(CE) to any of the Verifier.
 The Verifier which processes the Composite Evidence, Verifies the signature on the Evidence, if present.
 It decodes the Composite Evidence performs Appraisal of the sub-Attester whose Reference Values and Endorsements are in its database.
 Once the appraisal is complete, it forwards the Composite Evidence and partial Attestation Results to the subsequent Verifier.

 The process is repeated, until the entire appraisal is complete.
 The last Verifier, i.e. Verifier-N, completes its Appraisal of the sub-Attester Evidence and returns the Complete Attestation Results to the N-1 Verifier, which passed Evidence to it.
-The N-1 Verifier then  simply passes the Combined Attestation Results from where it received its Combined Evidence.
+The N-1 Verifier then simply passes the Combined Attestation Results(CAR) from where it received its Combined Evidence.
+Alternatively, it may also modify the CAR based on the inspection of received CAR.
+For example, it may add its own Verifier Added Claims (policy claims) and produce a new CAR.
 The process is repeated, until the Verifier, which recieved the initial Evidence is reached.
-At this point in time the Combined Attestation Results are signed and the combined Attestation Results are sent to the Attester (in Passport Model) or Relying Party (in background check model)
+At this point in time the Combined Attestation Results are signed and the combined Attestation Results are sent to the Attester (in Passport Model) or Relying Party (in background check model).

-As shown in the picture, the partial results goes all the way to the end Verifier The End Verifier combines the results, and the rest of the Verifiers just becomes the pass through.
+As shown in the picture, the partial results and Combined Evidence is transmitted to a chain of Verifier, till the Appraisal is complete.
+The Verifier combines the incoming partial results, combines the results from it own Evidence Appraisal and passes the Combined Attestation Results to the Verifier from which it receives Combined Evidence.

 ## Trust Relationships